3nr1c/structure/README.md

 * ArrayS: fixed a bug with formats of the type "null|string[]"
 * ArrayS: literal ```null``` can be used in place of the ```"null"``` string
 * ArrayS: an array item can be "(string{a,b,c}|integer[3,10])[]"
+* ArrayS: "string[3]" can now be used to describe an associative array
 * Structure::typeof is now a public method

 **0.5.0**